How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 Some of the more common types of footwear covered in chapter 64 are listed below:

-- clogs - usually the uppers are made in one piece and are fixed to the soles by rivets; sometimes clogs are made in a single piece and don’t have - or need - a separate, applied outer sole, in which case they’re classified according to the material they’re made from and not covered in this chapter
+- clogs - usually the uppers are made in one piece and are fixed to the soles by rivets; sometimes clogs are made in a single piece and do not have - or need - a separate, applied outer sole, in which case they’re classified according to the material they’re made from and not covered in this chapter

 - flip-flops - these are also referred to as thongs; the thongs - or straps - are fixed by plugs that lock into holes in the sole